ember-template-lint/ember-template-lint/docs/plugins.md

   Given a Handlebars AST node, return the string source of that node.
 Useful to generate `source` when logging errors with `log`.

+* `function isLocal(ASTNode): boolean`

+  Given an AST node, check if it is derived from a local / block param.

 #### AST Node Helpers

 There are a number of helper functions exported by [`ember-template-lint`](../lib/helpers/ast-node-info.js) that can be used with AST nodes in your rule's visitor handlers.